itchio/itch.io/docs/buying/already-bought.md

 When this happens, the developer is notified via an automated system to refill the keys.

+For some larger bundles on itch.io, Steam keys are not provided as part of your purchase.
+If a Steam key is to be included with a bundle, it will be advertised directly on the bundle's page and purchase dialog.
+If it's not there, then no Steam key is included, even if the individual product purchase includes a Steam key.
+This is to prevent placing excessive demand on developers to provide keys when participating in large charity bundles.

 In some circumstances, our fraud detection system may mark a purchase for additional review and will delay access to any external keys, such as Steam keys.
 This is to prevent malicious actors from using stolen credit cards to